Gremagol/EneCMDList/Commands List.md

 `.listservers` | Lists servers the bot is on with some basic info.
-15 per page. **Bot owner only** | `.listservers 3` `.savechat` | Saves a number of messages to a text file and sends it to you. **Bot owner only** | `.savechat 150` `.ping` | Ping the bot to see if there are latency issues.  | `.ping` `.calculate` `.calc` | Evaluate a mathematical expression.  | `.calc 1+1` `.calcops` | Shows all available operations in the `.calc` command  | `.calcops` `.alias` `.cmdmap` | Create a custom alias for a certain Ene command.
+15 per page. **Bot owner only** | `.listservers 3` `.savechat` | Saves a number of messages to a text file and sends it to you. **Bot owner only** | `.savechat 150` `.ping` | Ping the bot to see if there are latency issues.  | `.ping` `.botconfigedit` `.bce` | Sets one of available bot config settings to a specified value.
+Use the command without any parameters to get a list of available settings. **Bot owner only** | `.bce CurrencyName b1nzy` or `.bce`
+`.calculate` `.calc` | Evaluate a mathematical expression.  | `.calc 1+1` `.calcops` | Shows all available operations in the `.calc` command  | `.calcops` `.alias` `.cmdmap` | Create a custom alias for a certain Ene command.
 Provide no alias to remove the existing one. **Requires Administrator server permission.** | `.alias allin $bf 100 h` or `.alias "linux thingy" >loonix Spyware Windows`
 `.aliaslist` `.cmdmaplist` `.aliases` | Shows the list of currently set aliases.
 Paginated.  | `.aliaslist` or `.aliaslist 3` `.serverinfo` `.sinfo` | Shows info about the server the bot is on.
-If no channel is supplied, it defaults to current one.  | `.sinfo Some Server`
+If no server is supplied, it defaults to current one.  | `.sinfo Some Server`
 `.channelinfo` `.cinfo` | Shows info about the channel.
 If no channel is supplied, it defaults to current one.  | `.cinfo #some-channel`
 `.userinfo` `.uinfo` | Shows info about the user.
 If no user is supplied, it defaults a user running the command.  | `.uinfo @SomeUser`
 `.activity` | Checks for spammers. **Bot owner only** | `.activity`